Pride in her community and a desire to give back were two of the biggest reasons why Hon. Elizabeth Hubley first put her name on the ballot.

 GETTING WOMEN ELECTED

 Since that historic moment when five women held the top roles of political power, there have been fewer women elected to the Legislative Assembly of Prince Edward Island.
-In 2018, women occupied only five of the Assembly’s 27 seats.
+In 2020, women occupied only seven of the Assembly’s 27 seats.

 “It takes a positive effort of behalf of the Premier to increase the number of women who are going to run.
 They still have to get elected,” Hubley surmised.
 “They still have to go through all of the processes to secure the nomination but at least the door can be made a little wider for them to make that decision.